-For eligible expenses that are not reimbursed by using the Prepaid MasterCard[®], such as eligible expenses at a provider who is not a qualifying provider, you must submit a claim for reimbursement.
-The Claims Administrator will reimburse eligible expenses directly to you from your Health Care Flexible Spending Account.
+For eligible expenses that are not reimbursed by using the Prepaid MasterCard[®], such as preventive medical care expenses and Post-Deductible Qualified Medical Expenses, you must submit a claim for reimbursement.
+The Claims Administrator will reimburse eligible expenses directly to you from your Limited Purpose Health Care Flexible Spending Account.
 The Claims Administrator will do one of the following:

-- deposit your reimbursement amount directly into your checking or savings account.
-To establish direct deposit of your reimbursement, you will need to provide your direct deposit information to the Claims Administrator by completing a Direct Deposit Authorization Form, accessible online through the Spending Account Service Center. - send your check to your home address if you do not have direct deposit on file with the Claims Administrator.
+deposit your reimbursement amount directly into your checking or savings account.
+To establish direct deposit of your reimbursement, you will need to provide your direct deposit information to the Claims Administrator by completing a Direct Deposit Authorization Form, accessible online through the Spending Account Service Center. send your check to your home address if you do not have direct deposit on file with the Claims Administrator.